 Entering graduate students must have an undergraduate preparation equivalent to the basic core curriculum requirements in integrative physiology at the University of Colorado or departmental approval of their academic preparation for graduate study.

 All graduate applicants must have an introductory course in statistics or research design.
-In addition, students should have the knowledge base that would be obtained by completing three human anatomy lecture and lab and human physiology lecture and lab courses.
+In addition, students should have the knowledge base that would be obtained by completing human anatomy lecture and lab, as well as human physiology lecture and lab courses.

 Deficiencies.
 If the undergraduate preparation of a prospective graduate student is not adequate, the student may be allowed to pursue graduate study with the understanding that identified deficiencies will be completed.
 The graduate admissions committee will determine the nature and extent of these deficiencies.